kai-tub/ben-docs/bigearthnet_documentation/references.md

 Here, we provide a collection of relevant links provided by our research group:

 - The original BigEarthNet (S2) paper {cite:t}`BEN`
-- The BigEarthNet-S1 publication {cite:t}`BEN19labels`
-- The publication of the recommended 19-class nomenclature {cite:t}`BEN19labels`
+- The BigEarthNet-S1 publication + the recommended 19-class nomenclature {cite:t}`BEN19labels`

 ## Pretrained models
 Every repository includes code to re-run the training procedure.